 Eric Curtin has been a part of the team at Crawford Maunu since shortly after the firm’s inception.
 His practice has included the preparation and prosecution of patent applications in the electronic, electromechanical, biomedical, chemical and optical technology areas, and further in the area of computer-implemented/software inventions.
-Eric also assists clients in the procurement of trademarks and with various aspects of trademark and copyright law including oppositions, cancellations, and license agreements.
-He further maintains a robust practice in client counseling, including pre-litigation analysis involving opinions of infringement/invalidity for both patents and trademarks.
+Eric also assists clients in the procurement of trademarks and copyrights, and with various aspects of trademark and copyright law including oppositions, cancellations, and license agreements.
+He further maintains a robust practice in client counseling, including opinions of infringement/invalidity.

 Technically, Eric has significant experience in various cross-disciplinary fields including those involving wireless communications technologies, semiconductors, medical/biological devices, thin-film transistors, solar cells, proteomics and nanotechnologies.
 He has worked extensively in the semiconductor design, physics and materials science fields, and in a variety of communications fields involving mobile electronics, video processing, and media content streaming.

 Prior to joining Crawford Maunu, Eric worked in engineering and research areas for the automotive and plastics industries.
 He is experienced in prototype modeling, failure analysis, and in the design, installation, and operation of electronic controls, robotics and communications systems.

-In addition to his legal and industry experience, Eric has been involved with several non-profit and community organizations.
+In addition to his legal and industry experience, Eric is involved with non-profit and community organizations.
 He serves on the Board of Directors for The Metropolis Foundation and for the Eagan Athletic Association, both of which are Minnesota-based non-profit organizations that promote youth athletics.

 Eric attended the University of Wisconsin at Madison where he earned his B.S.M.E.
 After gaining industry experience, he returned to the University of Wisconsin where he earned his Juris Doctor at the Law School.
 Eric is licensed to practice law in several state and federal courts and is a registered patent attorney.